clemdesign/grav-plugin-adsense/README.md

 ### By Shortcode

 Using Shortcode allow user to integrate Adsense bloc in page content.
-There are 2 ways by using Shortcode:
+There are 2 ways:

 - Using unique ID